sryanshin/srshin/README.md

 I am an Assistant Professor at UNIST in the Division of Management Science.

-Previously, I was a Post-Doctoral Associate at the Dyson School of Applied Economics and Management at Cornell University.

 My research interests center on the intersection of **Economics of Innovation**, **Technology Management**, and **Data Science**.
 I develop and apply **big data analytic algorithms** and **causal inference techniques** to explore how the innovation ecosystem is shaped by firms, individuals, and government policies.
 I obtained my Ph.D. and Master in Engineering (Technology Management, Economics and Policy) from Seoul National University.
 Before, I obtained my B.S. in Mechanical Engineering from UCLA.

 You can find my CV [**here**](https://www.dropbox.com/scl/fi/g2by1l7mo5tdkm0n0thbu/CV_SRShin.pdf?rlkey=8i8hife27fhpbzqnh7xi4nm2m&st=rkt0ib2t&dl=0).